liamdalg/ml-assisted-gst/README.md

 > Facilitating the calibration of complex quantum photonic circuits with machine learning
 > assisted gate set tomography

-At the moment, this repository is just for my dissertation notes and introduction chapters.

 ## Paper

-Paper can be found in `build/main.pdf`.
+Paper can be found in `paper/build/main.pdf`.
 If you want to build it yourself for whatever reason, run:

 ```bash